 Dr Mo Mandic

-I am an experienced UKCP registered psychotherapist and full member of BACP, and my private practice is based in Acton/ Ealing, West London.
+I am an experienced UKCP registered psychotherapist, and my private practice is based in Acton/ Ealing, West London.

 I offer both short and longer-term counselling and psychotherapy to individuals and couples, which means that we can agree to work together for a limited number of sessions, or leave our arrangements more open-ended, so that you decide when you want to finish.